CoFH/cofh.github.io/docs/decoctive-diffuser/index.md

 ### Placement
 When placed, a decoctive diffuser faces the player.
-It can face any of the four cardinal directions, and can be rotated using a [crescent hammer](/docs/crescent-hammer/) or similar.
+It can face any of the four cardinal directions, and can be rotated using a [wrench](/docs/wrenches/).

 ### Operation
 When a [fluid potion](/docs/potion-fluid/) is supplied to a decoctive diffuser,